bufbuild-ru/docs/docs/generate/managed-mode/index.md

   enabled: true
 ```

 If your desired code generation behavior matches managed mode's [default behavior](#default-behavior), enabling it is all you need to do.
-When you generate code, these defaults are automatically applied as file options to your Protobuf files.If you need different behavior, managed mode allows you to selectively override or disable the options necessary to generate the code as you require.
+When you generate code, these defaults are automatically applied as file options to your Protobuf files.

+If you need different behavior, managed mode allows you to selectively override or disable the options necessary to generate the code as you require.
 The sections below have details about how to construct `override` and `disable` rules for each of the options, and this example illustrates a few key interactions:

 ```yaml
 version: v2